-So, before you can sue the federal government, the state, or a municipality, you must generally file a formal notice of injury with the proper governmental entity.
+So, before you can sue the federal government, the state, or a municipality, you must usually file a formal notice of injury with the proper governmental entity.
 The federal government and each state might have different notice requirements, but the notice must typically include the following information:

 Depending on which government you wish to sue, the deadline for sending this notice could be as short as 30 days.

 It is critical that you send the notice to the right office.
-Your claim may be barred if you send your notice to the wrong governmental office, even though it might just be down the hall from the right office.
+Your claim may be barred if you send your notice to the wrong place, even though it might just be down the hall from the right office.
 Moreover, you have to make sure that you make your claim against the proper governmental entity in the first place.

 Let’s say, for example, that you slip and fall on the sidewalk in front of a federal government building.
 You assume that the city owns the sidewalk, and so you give notice to the city.
 But federal law -- or the contract between the federal government and city for the use of the building -- might state that it is the federal government, not the city, that owns the sidewalk in front of the federal building.
 In this case, the city would not be liable.
 If you didn’t give notice to the proper division of the federal government within the proper time period, your claim will probably be barred.

 To make sure that you satisfy the proper notification requirements if you are injured on governmental property, contact the administrative offices of the relevant agency or entity.
 Make as many phone calls as necessary until you get the answers you need in terms of where and when to send notice.
 Or, you can always contact a personal injury lawyer.